Boyzone: From Dublin to Detroit and Asian/UK festivals (2014–2017)

-Thank You & Goodnight and anniversaries (2018–2023)
+Thank You & Goodnight and anniversaries (2018–2026)

 In December 2017, it was announced that the album had been finalized and was ready for release in 2018.
 In April 2018, it was confirmed that Boyzone would release a new studio album in September and tour the UK in 2018 with arena shows.
 Keith Duffy announced in March 2017 that Boyzone had signed a contract with Warner Music for an album and an arena tour.
 The album was titled Thank You & Goodnight.

 The album was released on 16 November 2018 by Warner Music and peaked at number 10 in Ireland and 6 in the UK.
 Shane Lynch compared the album's style to that of American singer Charlie Puth, and both Sam Smith and Ed Sheeran wrote some material for the album.

+The group disbanded in 2019 after the final shows of their farewell tour at the London Palladium.

-It was speculated that the band would re-form for their 30th anniversary in 2023 with a new album and tour.
-However, Keating has since ruled this out, citing band member Gately's death as the reason.
+It was speculated that the band would reform for their 30th anniversary in 2023 with a new album and tour, but Keating ruled this out, citing band member Gately's death as the reason.

+Following the success of the 2025 Sky documentary Boyzone: No Matter What, the band announced a farewell concert to take place in June 2026 at the Emirates Stadium.